oresults/docs/docs/devices/radio-control.md

 **One Bluebox device** is capable of receiving punch records from **up to 8 SRR stations or SIACs** at the same time.
 So if you have doubled control (two SRR station at one control), you still only need one Bluebox device for the whole control.

-:::info
+:::danger
-The Bluebox device can be placed either on the same stand as the SRR station or on a separate stand.
 The Bluebox device must be placed at the **same height as the SI stations** at a **maximum distance of 2 metres** to ensure reliable detection of punch records.
 :::

 :::tip
+The Bluebox device can be placed either on the same stand as the SRR station or on a separate stand.
 The best practice is to place the Bluebox device in the run-off direction of the competitors which will greatly increase the reliability of punch record capture, mainly in case of SIACs.
 :::